There are two ways to get audio in Switcher Studio:

 By default, Switcher Studio uses the built-in microphone on the main switching device for audio.
 You cannot select remote cameras as the audio source.

-When using Video Chat or playing video assets, you don't need to do anything additional to get their audio into Switcher Studio.
+When using Video Chat or playing video assets or audio assets, you don't need to do anything additional to get their audio into Switcher Studio.
 By default, the software includes echo cancellation for Video Chat when using an iOS device's internal mic.

 Note: Echo cancellation does not work with external audio devices connected.
 If you are using an external audio device with Video Chat, you will need to use headphones to hear your Video Chat guest without an echo.